 If you are playing on a gaming console like an Xbox or PlayStation, then you'll want to choose a display that offers an HDMI port.
 All of the gaming monitors mentioned in this guide offer HDMI.

-For those gaming on a PC, most modern graphics cards will support HDMI as well although DisplayPort is quickly becoming the standard as it allows more data to be passed through for higher refresh rates (HDMI is capped at 60Hz).
+For those gaming on a PC, most modern graphics cards will support HDMI as well although DisplayPort is quickly becoming the standard as it allows more data to be passed through for higher refresh rates (standard HDMI is capped at 60Hz).

 FreeSync will only work with compatible AMD graphics so those running NVIDIA graphics, you'll see no benefit from FreeSync support (see the next section).

 The same concept as FreeSync, G-Sync utilizes the same syncing of refresh rate to fps.
-However, it only works with NVIDIA graphics.
+However, this type of panel technology only works with NVIDIA graphics.

 Depending on the model, most gaming monitors will offer support for VESA mounts.
 While sold separately, a VESA mount is a universal standard compatible with most mounting accessories.